The Life of a Showgirl: Critical reception

-Reviews
+Standard

-Journalists characterized the critical reception of The Life of a Showgirl as mixed (Note: As discussed by HuffPost UKs Daniel Welsh, The Irish News Lauren Del Fabbro, ITV News' Rishi Davda, Reuters' Dawn Chmielewski, Clashs Robin Murray, and TheJournal.ies Sophie Finn.) or positive.
-(Note: As discussed by the BBC's Helen Bushby, Ian Youngs, and Steven McIntosh, TheWraps Alex Welch, Business Insiders Callie Ahlgrim, and Dallas Observers Eric Diep.)
-The review aggregator AnyDecentMusic? assigned the album a weighted average score of 6.0 out of 10 from 23 critic scores.
+Journalists characterized the critical reception of The Life of a Showgirl as mixed (Note: As discussed by HuffPost UKs Daniel Welsh, Reuters's Dawn Chmielewski, The Conversations Annayah Prosser, The New York Timess Ben Sisario, and the Los Angeles Timess Mikael Wood) or positive.
+(Note: As discussed by the BBC's Helen Bushby, Ian Youngs, and Steven McIntosh, TheWraps Alex Welch, Business Insiders Callie Ahlgrim, and Dallas Observers Eric Diep) According to the review aggregator Metacritic, the album received "generally favorable reviews" based on a weighted average score of 69 out of 100 from 23 critic scores.
+The review aggregator AnyDecentMusic? assigned it a weighted average score of 6.0 out of 10 from 23 critic scores.